Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 ##### Symmetric and idempotent

-The hat matrix is symmetric and idempotent, meaning
+The hat matrix is symmetric and idempotent, meaning,

 ##### Leverage values
 ##### High leverage